anfedorov/coalesce-22-advanced-testing-workshop/README.md

-# 👑 Inherited Project Refactoring Workshop 👑
+# :microscope: Advanced Testing Workshop :microscope:
-Welcome to the Inherited Project Refactoring workshop of Coalesce 2022!
+Welcome to the Advanced Testing workshop of Coalesce 2022!

-## :mage: About this Project :cat:
+## :lab_coat: About this Project :test_tube:
-You've just started working at a new job and they've been using dbt to transform their data (YES!).
-However, once you've made it into their project, you realize that you can't make heads or tails of their data flows.
-Let's be honest - it's a messy project and you desperately want to form a plan for cleaning it up.
+You've been using dbt for a while, and are comfortable with the built in tests.

-dbt's already got some great material out there regarding refactoring (if you want to start small, you can start with the [refactoring course](https://courses.getdbt.com/courses/refactoring-sql-for-modularity)).
+Part of you wonders: "are there other tests I should/could be using?" or "what if I want to make my own tests?".
-The road to get from where you are to where you need to be can be hard navigate unless you've traveled it numerous times, and this refactoring workshop is the perfect start to getting that extra practice in!
+You've come to the right place!

-Part of Christine and Lauren's day-to-day is taming those crazy projects - they've created this workshop to give you some tips and tricks for wrangling that DAG.
+In this workshop we'll be going through advanced testing within dbt, and how you can use it to improve the reliability of your project, and sleep better at night knowing that your code is clean.

 ## :white_check_mark: Prerequisites:
 This workshop assumes that you're familiar with dbt.
 At a minimun you should know how to:
-- Generate documentation
+- Apply and run built-in tests
 - Run commands and compile code
 - Create branches